NHSDigital/manage-vaccinations-in-schools-guidance/app/email-templates/consent-reminder-doubles.md

 ---
-layout: email
-title: MenACWY and Td/IPV initial consent request
+title: MenACWY and Td/IPV consent reminder
-group: Email templates
-subject: MenACWY and Td/IPV vaccinations for ==patient name==
+theme: MenACWY and Td/IPV
+subject: Please respond to our request for consent by ==consent deadline==
-order: 42
+order: 4
 ---

-We wrote to you recently to let you know we're coming to ==location name== on ==next session dates== to offer your child their ==vaccination==.
+We wrote to you recently we're to ==location name== on ==next session dates== to offer your child their ==vaccination==.

 If you want your child to be vaccinated, you need to give consent by ==consent deadline==.